-Radiological cumulative impacts associated with the three WEC 20.2002 alternate disposal requests are discussed in Sections 6.1.11 and 6.1.12 of this document.
-Cumulative impacts of all USEI designated 20.2002 requests are discussed below.
+Radiological cumulative impacts associated with the four WEC 10 CFR 20.2002 alternate disposal requests to USEI are discussed below.

-6.2.1 Radiological Cumulative Impacts Assessment
+6.2.1 Radiological Cumulative Impact Assessment

 Section 20.2002 is available for use by licensees for wastes that typically are a small fraction of the Class A limits contained in Part 61, and for which the extensive controls in 10 CFR Part 61 are not needed to ensure protection of public health and safety.
 Waste disposal under 10 CFR 20.2002 has been determined to provide an alternative, safe, risk-informed disposal method for LLRW.
-Although the waste proposed for disposal under the proposed actions could be disposed of in a licensed low-level radioactive waste facility, it can also be disposed of at the USEI facility at a much reduced disposal cost, while still providing for protection of public health and safety and the environment.
+Although the waste proposed for disposal under the proposed action could be disposed of in a licensed low-level radioactive waste facility, it can also be disposed of at the USEI facility at a much reduced disposal cost, while still providing for protection of public health and safety and the environment.
 In recent history, a number of NRC licensees have requested authorization for disposal of LLRW under 10 CFR 20.2002 at the USEI facility.
 As part of this process, the NRC must issue an exemption to USEI to allow for acceptance and disposal of the waste at the USEI facility.

 The total activity of radionuclides from the disposal of the HDP site material is small when compared to that which has already been disposed and to anticipated future non-10 CFR 20.2002 disposals.
 Consequently, the cumulative radiological impacts associated with past, present, and reasonably foreseeable future similar actions will be a few millirem per year.
 The 10 CFR Part 20 dose limit is 100 millirem/year (mrem/yr).
-NRC typically approves 20.2002 requests that will result in a dose to a member of the public (including all exposure groups) that is no more than "a few millirem/year" (see SECY-07-0060, Attachment 1, and NUREG-1757).
+NRC typically approves 10 CFR 20.2002 requests that will result in a dose to a member of the public (including all exposure groups) that is no more than "a few millirem/year" (see SECY-07-0060, Attachment 1, and NUREG-1757).
 NRC selected this criterion because it is a fraction of the natural radiation dose (approximately one percent of the radiation exposure received by members of the public from background radiation), a fraction of the annual public dose limit, and an attainable objective in the majority of cases.
 The policy allowing only a few mrem from each approval for alternative disposal inherently limits the cumulative impact when added to other past, present, and reasonably foreseeable future approvals for waste destined for the USEI site.
-In addition to the dose quidelines, the site-specific environmental conditions and disposal practices at USEI limit the cumulative impact as discussed below.
+In addition to the dose guidelines, the site-specific environmental conditions and disposal practices at USEI limit the cumulative impact as discussed below.
 Cumulative impacts are addressed for the individual residing on the burial site land, for the intruder, and for the occupational or transportation worker.